3mcd/glom/docs/src/reactivity.md

-# Reactivity Guide
+# Reactivity

-Systems usually run every frame, polling for entities that match a specific component signature.
-This is good for iteration.
+Systems usually run every frame and check for entities that match a query.

-However, some game features are event-driven: you might want to play a sound when a unit is created, or clean up a particle effect when a buff expires.
-Glom provides reactivity through `In` and `Out` query wrappers, allowing you to write systems that execute exactly when an entity enters or leaves a state.
+Sometimes you only want to do something when a state changes, like playing a sound when a unit is created or stopping an effect when a buff ends.
+Glom uses `In` and `Out` wrappers to handle this.

-## The Problem: State Changes vs. Polling
+## State Changes vs. Polling

-Imagine you are building a shield system.
-When an entity receives a `Shield` component, you want to add a `ShieldVFX` component to enable a visual shader.
-If you use a standard query, your system will run every frame for every shielded entity, repeatedly trying to add the component.
-You would then need to manually track whether the VFX is already present, adding boilerplate to your logic.
+If you want to add a `ShieldVFX` when an entity gets a `Shield`, a normal system would try to add the VFX every frame.
+You would have to check if the VFX is already there to avoid duplicates.

-Reactivity handles this by identifying which entities changed since the last time the system ran.
+Reactivity identifies which entities changed since the last time the system ran.

 ## Reacting to Component Additions

-To respond to a component being added, you wrap your query in the `In` type.
-In this example, when a `Shield` is added to an entity, we respond by adding a `ShieldVFX` component to enable its visual representation.
+Wrap your query in `In` to match entities that just started matching your criteria.

 ```typescript
 import { All, Read, In, Add, Entity, add_component, define_component } from "@glom/ecs"